NVIDIA-METROPOLIS/example-helm-charts/README.md

 The starter templates can be found in this project's subfolders.

-We highly suggest to use this set of templates for your basic deplyments.
+We highly suggest using this set of templates for your basic deployments.
 But one can supplement these templates as per app-specific requirements.

-The following document will discribe in details the usage of the templates.
+The following document will describe in details the usage of the templates.

 Using the templates and following the standard structure will minimize the time required to develop an NVIDIA<small><sup>&reg;</sup></small> compatible Helm chart.